The Association for the Advancement of Baltic Studies

 Books & Conference Proceedings

-The AABS has supported the publication of several books on Baltic Studies.
-The association has also published proceedings of its biennial conferences.
+The Association for the Advancement of Baltic Studies has supported the publication of several books on Baltic Studies.
+The Association has also published proceedings of its biennial conferences.

 For information about AABS, contact the Administrative Executive Director at the Executive Office: